mtbdata711/vscode-phpsab-docker/README.md

 |phpsab.docker.dockerExecutablePathCBF| (Optional) phpcbf executable path within your Docker container | ""
 |phpsab.docker.dockerExecutablePathCS| (Optional) phpcs executable path within your Docker container | ""

-This extension assumes that you are intending to run phpcs & phpcbf within the Docker container of the project you are currently developing.
+This extension assumes that you are intending to run phpcs & phpcbf within the Docker container of the project you are currently developing in.

 Under the hood, all phpcs and phpcbf commands are run within the Docker container listed in the `phpsab.docker.dockerContainer` setting and then forwarded to your local files.